caseyg/awesome/TOPICS.md

 ## web-crawler

-*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The Web Data API for AI - Power AI agents with clean web data
+*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The API to search, scrape, and interact with the web for AI

 *   [BruceDone/awesome-crawler](https://github.com/BruceDone/awesome-crawler) - A collection of awesome web crawler,spider in different languages

 ## web-data

-*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The Web Data API for AI - Power AI agents with clean web data
+*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The API to search, scrape, and interact with the web for AI

 ## web-data-extraction

-*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The Web Data API for AI - Power AI agents with clean web data
+*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The API to search, scrape, and interact with the web for AI

 ## web-scraper

-*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The Web Data API for AI - Power AI agents with clean web data
+*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The API to search, scrape, and interact with the web for AI

 *   [BruceDone/awesome-crawler](https://github.com/BruceDone/awesome-crawler) - A collection of awesome web crawler,spider in different languages

 ## web-scraping

-*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The Web Data API for AI - Power AI agents with clean web data
+*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The API to search, scrape, and interact with the web for AI

 *   [yusufkaraaslan/Skill\_Seekers](https://github.com/yusufkaraaslan/Skill_Seekers) - Convert documentation websites, GitHub repositories, and PDFs into Claude AI skills with automatic conflict detection